hinduja64/hinduja64/README.md

 ## Hi there 👋
-Research Engineer-in-Training
+I'm a Research Engineer-in-Training

-Current Mission: Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.
+Current Goal: Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.

 🏗️ Building: Backend systems in Go and Python.